MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of internal bridge errors is masked.

+#### - MasterAbortOnSplitCompletion

+A single bit that indicates that the reporting of master aborts on split completion is masked.

+#### - PERRAsserted

+A single bit that indicates that the reporting of PERR# assertions is masked.

+#### - ReceivedMasterAbort

+A single bit that indicates that the reporting of master aborts is masked.

+#### - ReceivedTargetAbort

+A single bit that indicates that the reporting of target aborts is masked.

 #### - Reserved

 Reserved for system use.

+#### - RsvdZ

+Reserved for system use.

+#### - SERRAsserted

+A single bit that indicates that the reporting of SERR# assertions is masked.

+#### - TargetAbortOnSplitCompletion

+A single bit that indicates that the reporting of target aborts on split completion is masked.

+#### - UncorrectableAddressError

+A single bit that indicates that the reporting of uncorrectable address errors is masked.

+#### - UncorrectableAttributeError

+A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

+#### - UncorrectableDataError

+A single bit that indicates that the reporting of uncorrectable data errors is masked.

+#### - UncorrectableSplitCompletion

+A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

+#### - UnexpectedSplitCompletionError

+A single bit that indicates that the reporting of unexpected split completion errors is masked.

 ## -remarks